nasa/cumulus/lambdas/db-provision-user-database/README.md

 # db-provision-user-database

-This module deploys a bootstrap lambda that, given a 'root' db user secret containing 'host', 'user', 'password' keys will:
+This module deploys a bootstrap lambda that, given an AWS Secrets Manager secret specifying a 'root' database access credentials object containing 'host', 'user', 'password' keys, will:

 1) If configured database is not already created:
   a) Add a database user based on the prefix and set the configured password